 Use the following formula to calculate Free float of an activity.

 - Free Float of current activity = (ES)S – (EF)C – 1 Where S = Successor Activity and C = Current Activity

 The schedule network analysis is complete once you have established the critical path, estimated the total float and free float.

-To sum it up, present day scheduling programs do all the above calculations.
+To sum it up, present day scheduling software do all the critical path method calculations.
 Therefore, the project manager or the project team never performs these calculations.
 However, it is prudent to understand these calculations in order to use scheduling tools more effectively.
 Solving a critical path method example problem will assist in understanding the steps in cpm analysis.

-To know various steps involved in the project schedule development process read my post
+To know various steps involved in the project schedule development process, also read my post.